-Project or Property Name St. Marys Water Works Expansion Project or Property Location (upper and lower or single tier municipality) Well 1 - 55 St. George Street North, St. Marys Proponent Name Town of St. Marys Proponent Contact Information Dave Blake Supervisor Water, Wastewater, Environmental Services 519-284-2340 Screening Questions Yes No 1.
-Is there a pre-approved screening checklist, methodology or process in place?
-1 If Yes, please follow the pre-approved screening checklist, methodology or process.
-If No, continue to Question 2.
-Part A: Screening for known (or recognized) Cultural Heritage Value Yes No 2.
-Has the property (or project area) been evaluated before and found not to be of cultural heritage value?
-V If Yes, do not complete the rest of the checklist.
-(V) 4 The proponent, property owner and/or approval authority will: summarize the previous evaluation and add this checklist to the project file, with the appropriate documents that demonstrate a cultural heritage evaluation was undertaken The summary and appropriate documentation may be: submitted as part of a report requirement - 8 maintained by the property owner, proponent or approval authority If No, continue to Question 3.
+Project or Property Name St. Marys Water Works Expansion Project or Property Location (upper and lower or single tier municipality) Well 1 - 55 St. George Street North, St. Marys Proponent Name Town of St. Marys Proponent Contact Information Dave Blake Supervisor Water, Wastewater, Environmental Services 519-284-2340 Screening Questions Is there a pre-approved screening checklist, methodology or process in place?
+Yes No If Yes, please follow the pre-approved screening checklist, methodology or process.
+V If No, continue to Question 2.
+Part A: Screening for known (or recognized) Cultural Heritage Value 2.
+Has the property (or project area) been evaluated before and found not to be of cultural heritage values.
+Yes ue? ✓ No If Yes, do not complete the rest of the checklist.
+The proponent, property owner and/or approval authority will: summarize the previous evaluation and add this checklist to the project file, with the appropriate documents that demonstrate a culture evaluation was undertaken al heritage The summary and appropriate documentation may be: submitted as part of a report requirement maintained by the property owner, proponent or approval authority If No, continue to Question 3.
 Yes No 3.
-Is the property (or project area): a.
-Identified, designated or otherwise protected under the Ontario Heritage Act as being of cultural heritage value? b. a National Historic Site (or part of)? c. designated under the Heritage Railway Stations Protection Act? П d. designated under the Heritage Lighthouse Protection Act? \Box e. identified as a Federal Heritage Building by the Federal Heritage Buildings Review Office (FHBRO)? f. located within a United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Site?
-If Yes to any of the above questions, you need to hire a qualified person(s) to undertake: a Cultural Heritage Evaluation Report, if a Statement of Cultural Heritage Value has not previously been prepared or the statement needs to be updated If a Statement of Cultural Heritage Value has been prepared previously and if alterations or development are proposed, you need to hire a qualified person(s) to undertake: a Heritage Impact Assessment (HIA) - the report will assess and avoid, eliminate or mitigate impacts (\cdot, \cdot) If No; continue to Question 4.
+Is the property (or project area): identified, designated or otherwise protected under the Ontario Heritage Act as being of cultur value? ral heritage b. a National Historic Site (or part of)? c. designated under the Heritage Railway Stations Protection Act? d. designated under the Heritage Lighthouse Protection Act? e. identified as a Federal Heritage Building by the Federal Heritage Buildings Review Office (FH BRO)? f. located within a United Nations Educational, Scientific and Cultural Organization (UNESCO) V Heritage Site?
+World If Yes to any of the above questions, you need to hire a qualified person(s) to undertake: a Cultural Heritage Evaluation Report, if a Statement of Cultural Heritage Value has not previous prepared or the statement needs to be updated ously been If a Statement of Cultural Heritage Value has been prepared previously and if alterations or development proposed, you need to hire a qualified person(s) to undertake: are a Heritage Impact Assessment (HIA) - the report will assess and avoid, eliminate or mitigate in the continue to Question 4.
+If No. continue to Question 4. impacts